-The proposed LCO is being considered by a legislation committee: The Proposed Additional Learning Needs LCO Committee.
-This Committee launched a consultation exercise and has taken oral evidence from a range of key stakeholders during the course of its meetings to date.
-The Committee has taken oral evidence from:
+The proposed LCO was considered by a legislation committee: The Proposed Additional Learning Needs LCO Committee.
+The Committee launched a consultation exercise and took oral evidence from a range of key stakeholders during the course of its meetings.
+The Committee took oral evidence from: